data61/PSL/PaMpeR/README.md

 - [x] 15. a function that is not fully applied yet

-### Assertions about the existence of constants not as the outermost constant
+### Assertions about the existence of constants not as the outermost constant of the first subgoal

 The first subgoal has ... but not as the outermost constant.